Etobicoke, ON M8W 3R2

 |$80k - $120k||0|

-GlobalMedic is the operating arm of the David McAntony Gibson Foundation, founded in 1989.
-GlobalMedic helps in crisis areas by sending Canadian volunteers who are trained first-responders, notably EMS workers.
-The volunteers help by providing clean water, medicine, shelter, and conducting search & rescue.
+Founded in 1998, the David McAntony Gibson Foundation operates and is commonly known as GlobalMedic.
+It became a registered charity in 2002.
+GlobalMedic is a disaster response charity sending Canadian volunteers who are trained first-responders, notably EMS workers.
+The volunteers help by providing clean water, medicine, shelter, and conducting search and rescue.
 The charity focuses on maximizing the amount of relief provided in the first 72 hours after a disaster, while minimizing their own operating costs.

-This charity report is an update that has been sent to GlobalMedic for review.
+This charity report is an update that GlobalMedic has reviewed.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending May